lsbFlying/resy/README.md

      * For example, it will be set to false when it encounters global data like login information, theme, etc.
      */
     initialReset: true,
-    /**
-     * @description It is generally unnecessary to set it,
-     * It is a configuration item used internally in the code,
-     * and will be introduced in detail in combination with "useConciseState" */
-    privatization: false,
   },
 );
 ```